-The Quick Guide to Ghostwriting
+A Quick Guide to Ghostwriting

 In an ego-driven and cut-throat field, authoring work means getting your name out in the public space as much as possible.
 This can make or break your writing career, especially when getting more work means establishing a name for yourself.
-With ghost-writing, however, your ability to establish that name is curtailed, as you’re writing a work that will eventually be credited to someone else.
+But this isn’t the case with ghostwriting.

 Image: Luke MacGregor | Credit: Reuters

 What Is a Ghostwriter?